YantaoShen/openBCT/README.md

 ## Results

-Influence loss results on ImagNet are listed as below, More results are on the way.
+Influence loss results on ImagNet are listed as below.
+More results are on the way.

 | Old Model | New Model | Val Set | Top-1 Acc | Top-5 Acc |
 | :-------: | :-------: | :-----: | :-------: | :-------: |